Kylie Jenner And Kim Kardashian Are At War With Each Other

 When Kim isn’t at war with Kylie Jenner she’s busy with her other siblings.
 Mrs. West is set to show up in front of the cameras once again.
 This time she will do it with her other younger sister Kendall Jenner.

-The reality star was seen filming scenes the latest Ocean’s installment, Ocean’s Eight.
+The reality star was seen filming scenes for the latest Ocean’s installment, Ocean’s Eight.
 She was seen in Los Angeles wearing a stunning see though gown.

 The movie scene was to recreate fashion’s biggest event of the year, The Met Gala.
-Other stars set to appear on set for the recreated Gala include Maria Sharapova, Helena Bonham Carter, Olivia Munn, Hailey Baldwin, Zayn Malik, Katie Holmes and more.
+Other stars set to appear on set for the recreated Gala include Maria Sharapova, Helena Bonham Carter, Olivia Munn, Hailey Baldwin, Zayn Malik, Katie Holmes, and more.

-The film is the third installment and shall have an all female crew that shall rob jewelry worth millions of dollars from the Metropolitan Museum of art.
+The film is the third installment and will have an all female crew that will rob jewelry worth millions of dollars from the Metropolitan Museum of art.

 A post shared by Kim Kardashian West (@kimkardashian) on